lukasz-brzozko/thymeleaf-playground/README.md

    docker-compose up --build
    ```

-   If image was built already:
+   If the image was built already:

    ```sh
    docker-compose up